The Bankrate promise

 Of course, all of this is in exchange for a sizable lump sum upfront.
 If paying that lump sum would empty your savings or mean turning down other potentially more lucrative financial opportunities, a cash-in refinance might not be the best use of your funds.

-Streamline refinances are an efficient way to get a lower rate on an FHA, VA or USDA mortgage — which are federal government-backed loans — because they involve relatively little paperwork and don’t require a credit check or appraisal.
+Streamline refinances are an efficient way to get a lower rate on an FHA, VA or USDA mortgage because they involve relatively little paperwork and don’t require a credit check or appraisal.
 The result is potentially faster turnaround times and lower closing costs.
-The major programs are:
+The major programs include:

 - FHA streamline refinance: This program lets you refinance your FHA-backed loan as long as it’s in good standing and provides you with a “tangible benefit,” such as a lower rate.